0xalphaprime/primesurgicalusa/prime_surgical_usa/templates/training_resources/cardiac_surgical_intervention.md

 With suture Size 0 is the baseline.
 Moving to the left (1, 2, 3, etc.) the suture gets larger.
 Moving to the right (1-0, 2-0, 3-0, etc.) the suture gets smaller.

 For reference size 0 represents the "stay" sutures used for pericardial retraction, or the closure of large skin incisions.
-Size 2-0 is typically used to sew in biprosthetic valves.
+Size 2-0 is typically used to sew in boprosthetic valves.
 Size 7-0 is used to do a distal anastomosis in CABG.
 Size 5-0 or 6-0 is typically used to do a proximal anaostomosis in CABG.

 The same sizing methodology works for the stainless steel sternal wires we will cover thoughout this curriculum.
 The most common size for sternal wire used is size 6, which is on the other side of the spectrum.